refuel-ai/autolabel/docs/guide/llms/llms.md

 This will run the model locally on a GPU (if available).
 You can also specify  quantization strategy to load larger models in lower precision (and thus decreasing memory requirements).

 ### Setup
-To use Huggingface models with Autolabel, make sure to first install the relevant packages by running:
+To use Hugging Face models with Autolabel, make sure to first install the relevant packages by running:
 ```bash
 pip install refuel-autolabel[huggingface]
 ```

 ### Example usage
-Here is an example of setting config to a dictionary that will use `google/flan-t5-small` model for labeling via Huggingface.
+Here is an example of setting config to a dictionary that will use `google/flan-t5-small` model for labeling via Hugging Face.
 Specifically, note that in the dictionary proivded by the `model` tag, `provider` is set to `huggingface_pipeline` and `name` is set to be `google/flan-t5-small`. `name` can be switched to use any model that satisfies the constraints above.

 ```python
 config = {